Common Probate Misconceptions

 #5-The Process Takes Years

 Every probate situation is different and some complex estate’s do take years to probate.
 But in the State of Arizona, the average time for completing probate is one year.
 The rules also set a minimum amount of time, so you cannot close sooner than four months after notice to unknown creditors has been published.
 Many people take longer than the four months because there is a lot to do.
 You must notify and pay any creditors, take care of taxes, and liquidate and distribute the estate.
 Some probates are forced to stay open for long periods of time due to pending lawsuits involving the deceased, but this is very uncommon.
+You can follow these steps to apply for probate in QLD and understand the necessary steps to be taken.

 #6-You Will Have to Meet with a Judge